regisftm/owasp-toronto/demo/05-security-policy.md

 EOF
 ```

-Note that, in spite of the applied policy is a `GlobalNetworkPolicy`, we are restricting its action to the `vote` namespace using the `selector: projectcalico.org/namespace == 'vote'`.
+Note that, despite the applied policy being a `GlobalNetworkPolicy`, we are restricting its action to the `vote` namespace using the `selector: projectcalico.org/namespace == 'vote'`.
 In this way, the traffic from and to any pod running inside the namespace `vote` will be denied.

 ### Allowing network connections

 Access to DNS is essential for pods in a Kubernetes cluster because it enables service discovery, load balancing, and communication between pods using domain names.
-DNS allows pods to resolve domain names to IP addresses, facilitating seamless connectivity within the cluster, as well as connectivity with external resources.
+DNS allows pods to resolve domain names to IP addresses, facilitating seamless connectivity within the cluster and connectivity with external resources.

 Instead of creating a rule inside each security policy of each microservice, we will use the `GlobalNetworkPolicy` to give all pod access to the DNS service.
-This will help us to not repeat ourselves by writing the same rule on each policy.
+This will help us avoid repeating ourselves by writing the same rule on each policy.

-allow-dns - vote ns
+`allow-dns - vote ns`
 ```yaml
 kubectl apply -f - <<-EOF
 apiVersion: projectcalico.org/v3